plugwash/autoforwardportergit/README.md

 packages where you have reverted your local changes, but still need to raise the version number to preserve version ordering.

-## dscdirtogit
+## pooltogit

 The first stage of the process is getting your source packages into git with a sensible history.
-This is the function of dscdirtogit.
+This is the function of pooltogit.

-Versions of a package are imported in version number order and dgit is used to import the packages.
+Versions of a packages are imported in version number order and dgit is used to import the packages.
 If the package has a dgit: line then the package is simply imported using that commit.